 - Internet Marketing:Ensure that you have a comprehensive and user-friendly website.
 It needs to be easy to operate and navigate, and you should consider employing a Search Engine Optimization method so that patients will find it when they search on-line.
 Ensure the website is informative, clear and concise.
 List all options and treatments that are available through your practice.
 Further, consider making it interactive, with options such as on-line appointment booking and record tracking for patients.

 - Consider creating a Facebook page, a Twitter account or vehicles such as LinkedIn for your business to connect with the powers of people using social media channels.
+Social Media posting is very important in a practice but it is very time consuming therefore you will want to invest in a Social Media service to post to your platforms.
+Outsourcing your Social Media Marketing will help with your practice engagement and is a great ROI.

 - Create a blog and/or newsletter for prospective clients to subscribe to so that they can be in the loop keep up with current events in your practice